Valkryst/Schillsaver/README.md

 video is a partof the data of the file that was encoded.
 The option to decode these encoded files is also available.

-If you'd like to contribute to Schillsaver, then you can find the GitHub repo [here](https://github.com/Valkryst/Schillsaver).

-Schillsaver is somewhat simple to use, so if you screw something up, then email your OS, config file, and error log to me at *schillsaver@valkryst.com*.

 # Requirements: